4-year-old is a bully! Help!

 17. I know this will sound crazy, but I have seen amazing personality changes when kids who were allergic to certain foods eliminated those foods from their diets.
 Check out the post on this forum from a mom whose kids' behavior improved dramatically when she tried the Feingold diet.
 You might want to check out her letter and their website, at Feingold.org.

 18. Eliminate all TV.
 A major study recently found a 9% increase in bullying behavior for each hour of daily TV watched by kids under the age of four.
 This may seem dramatic, but even "educational" TV can be over-stimulating for some kids.
-Instead, give him plenty of fresh air and exercise after preschool, lots of snuggling and stories, and an early bedtime.
+In fact, studies show that three and four year olds learn both the "bad" behavior and the "good"behavior shown on educational TV, so if they see bullying and then caring behavior as the antidote, they are just as likely to copy the bullying.
+Instead of TV, give him plenty of fresh air and exercise after preschool, lots of snuggling and stories, and an early bedtime.
 That kind of a schedule gives every child more self-control.
-And boys, especially, often need a couple of hours of outdoor play after preschool.
+And many kids need a couple of hours of outdoor play after preschool.

 19. I don't know if your son is in preschool full time, but you might consider moving him to part time if possible.
 Research has shown that for some kids, daycare causes more aggression.
 These kids need more downtime, or they feel overwhelmed, and they start hitting other kids.
 They benefit from attentive supervision from adults to learn social skills while they play with other kids, so playdates are better than group situations for them.
 And most of the time, more quality time with Mom or Dad makes a huge difference.